 The Lord's words to us today are: "You will be persecuted" (see Mt 10:16ff) and "You will collapse" (see Hos 14:2).
 We naturally believe these words apply to people of the past or, if they apply to the present, to someone other than ourselves.
 However, what if the Lord is speaking to you personally?
 If you brush off His words, you will collapse under the weight of persecution, for you will not be prepared.

 To become strong enough to resist collapsing under pressure is not usually something we can do immediately.
 If someone told you to get strong in five minutes, you couldn't do it.
 It takes time to become strong.
-Although spiritual strength is different than physical strength, we still need time to become spiritually strong.
+Although spiritual strength is different than physical strength, usually, we still need time to become strong.
 We often must prepare for months and years to have the strength to withstand temptation and be faithful to the Lord under any persecution.
-However, we will not begin to prepare unless we take God's Word personally and seriously.
+But we will not begin to prepare unless we take God's word personally and seriously.

 Take seriously God's "hard words" today so that you will be strong in the hard times of the future.